-The programme is designed to support artists and communities to work together to develop new skills in ‘hybrid’ arts practices (digital and physical) and to co-create new inclusive spaces or experiences.
-The programme will explore:
+The programme was designed to support artists and communities to develop new skills in ‘hybrid’ arts practices (mixing digital and physical) and co-create new inclusive spaces / experiences for connection and coming together.

 Read the full Project Outline